mapedorr/blob/README.md

 BLOB
 ====

-Platform game about hiding from the conscious made with Phaser.
+Platform game about hiding from the conscious.

+Made with Phaser and based on the mechanics explanined in http://gamemechanicexplorer.com/.

+Press D for show, or hide, the development tools.